derekburgess/dungen/README.md

 Passing `--vllm` will run the Wayfarer-12B model on RunPod using a serverless vLLM endpoint.

-This assumes you are familair with RunPod and setting a serverless endpoint.
+This assumes you are familair with RunPod and setting up a serverless endpoint.

 Set `REQUEST_KEY` env variable.
 This is your RunPod API Key.